slackhq/circuit/samples/counter/apps/README.md

 To run the Desktop app, run the `main` function in `DesktopCounterCircuit` in your IDE.

-To run the iOS app, run the Counter iOS target in IntelliJ/Studio or open the Counter Xcode project and run the app from there. **Note** to run the iOS project, you need to run `./gradlew :samples:counter:linkDebugFrameworkIosSimulatorArm64` followed by `pod install` from the `samples/counter/apps` dir first.
-This ensures that the Xcode project sees the produced framework correctly.
+To run the iOS app, run the Counter iOS target in IntelliJ/Studio or open the Counter Xcode project and run the app from there.